ssashir06/muzero-http-service/README.md

 # Customize

-This program uses the following things to use tic-tac-toe.
+This program uses tic-tac-toe's module in the [models](models) directory.
-Another game can be used by adding or changing these things by editing [docker-compose.yml](docker-compose.yml) file.
+Another game's model can be used by adding or changing these things by editing [docker-compose.yml](docker-compose.yml) file.

-- Checkpoint model file
-    - :point_right: `./models/_for_test/tictactoe/model.checkpoint:/app/models/tictactoe/model.checkpoint`
-    - The checkpoint model file is located by this config.
 - Environment variable
-    - :point_right: `MODEL_PATH_tictactoe=models/tictactoe/model.checkpoint`
+    - :point_right: `MODEL_PATH_tictactoe=./models/_for_test/tictactoe/model.checkpoint` in [docker-compose.yml](docker-compose.yml)
-    - The checkpoint model file can be referenced by the program by this config.
+    - The checkpoint model file can be referenced by the program by this environment variable.
-    - The variable name is having the format of `MODEL_PATH_{game_name}`.
+    - A new environment variable having the format of `MODEL_PATH_{game_name}`.